 In an overview of the new guidance, the staff noted, "The Board adopted Rule 3526 in 2008.
 In adopting the rule, the Board stated that the purpose of Rule 3526(b) is for a Firm to “provide the audit committee with sufficient information to understand how a particular relationship might affect independence and to foster a robust discussion between the firm and the audit committee.”

-The guidance indicates that PCAOB inspectors have noted various situations in which a firm that has violated independence have affirmed their independence, that is, the firm typically:
+The guidance indicates that PCAOB inspectors have noted various situations in which a firm that has violated independence have affirmed their independence, that is, typically:

-- analyzed the facts and circumstances related to the violation and concluded the firm was still capable of exercising objective and impartial judgment in performing the audit
+- the firm analyzed the facts and circumstances related to the violation and concluded the firm was still capable of exercising objective and impartial judgment in performing the audit

-- the violation had been fully resolved or was in the process of being resolved;
+- the violation had been or was in the process of being resolved;

 - the firm communicated the matter and its analysis to the audit committee;